thewtex/thesis/introduction/background_and_significance.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Recently, strain imaging with external ultrasound imaging using linear array
-transducers has been attempted
+transducers has been attempted.
-[Ribbers2007,Schmitt2007,Shi2008]_.
 While the resolution of external ultrasound is much lower, it is noninvasive and
 appropriate for general stroke risk screening purposes.

-The first plaque optimizationstrain characterization based on an external
+The first plaque strain characterization based on an external
 clinical transducer, a 7.0 MHz Acuson linear array, was reported by Meairs and
 Hennerici in 1999 [Meairs1999]_.
 While the bulk of research in this area ensued
 5 years following, the quality of the Meairs and Hennerici paper supercedes